 It wasn’t just Swiss Mennonites who settled in the area.
 Welsh immigrants came as well.
 Despite being a smaller percentage of the population, the Welsh proved to be intelligent and influential, playing a prominent role in public affairs.

-Today it’s the Lampeter Café.
-The property has the most curious deed restriction.
-The restaurant is prevented from selling sandwiches. 🤔
+Today its a dining establishment with the most curious deed restriction.
+They are prevented from selling sandwiches. 🤔

-Diagonally across from the Lampeter Café is the large, limestone 1815 Henry Miller house.
+Diagonally across is the large, limestone 1815 Henry Miller house.
 It served first as a tavern and later became a clothing store, a smorgasbord restaurant, and a printing shop.

 The first English edition of the Martyrs Mirror was printed here in 1837.
 These original copies even bear the label: Square of Lampeter.